-The above graph represents Netflix annual revenue by segment, starting from fiscal 2012 to the most recent completed year.
+The above graph represents Netflix annual revenue by segment, starting from fiscal 2010 to the recently completed year.
 Currently, the company has three reportable segments: Domestic Streaming, International Streaming and Domestic DVD.
 Approximately 52.7% of Netflix global revenue in 2019 came from the International streaming segment.

 |Source||Netflix Annual Reports, SEC Filings|

-In 2018, Netflix reported a record $15,794.34 million in annual revenue, worldwide.
-Nearly half of that came from the International streaming segment.
-The growth was primarily led by the fourth quarter of 2018.
-Netflix Domestic and International streaming segment revenues, both reached a record high in 2018, while the Domestic DVD revenue declined to a record low.
+One must note that Netflix Domestic and International streaming segment revenues, both reached a record high in 2019, while the Domestic DVD revenue declined to a record low.